 It is highly recommended to only apply if you meet the eligibility criteria set by the Immigration & Checkpoints Authority of Singapore (ICA).

 We encourage you to contact our specialists, who can verify if you meet all the requirements set by ICA.
 If you do not meet the criteria, Paul Immigrations can provide you with tips on how to increase your chances and strengthen your profile.

 Many parents want to be sure that their children have enriching and colourful childhoods.
 Singapore is well known for both its global standards of education and healthcare.
 As a permanent resident, your child can reap these benefits:

 Aside from that, the Republic is also one of the safest countries in the world.
 Ensuring their children grow up safely while receiving a great education and having accessibility to premium healthcare is definitely a goal for most parents.
 Becoming a PR would secure all of the above for your beloved child.

 You may consider engaging a specialist.
 As there are several routes to choose from, we can evaluate the best possible method for your child’s application.
 Our team can also assist you with compiling any required documents and guide you through the e-PR system.

-Having said that, deferment can be granted if pre-enlistees have yet to achieve their first education bar qualification.
+Deferment can only be granted if pre-enlistees have yet to achieve their first education bar qualification.
 A first education bar qualification refers to a GCE ‘A’ Level certification, polytechnic diploma, or any other equivalent.
-Bear in mind that if he has already attained a first education bar qualification, he will not be able to request for another deferment should he choose to pursue another one.
+Bear in mind that if he has already attained a first education bar qualification, he will not be able to request another deferment should he choose to pursue another one.

 However, the Ministry of Defence grants deferment for Bachelor’s studies on a case-by-case basis and at its own discretion.